the march books

 American students know surprisingly little about the heroic actions that made basic civil rights protections a reality in America.
 Thirty-four U.S. states recently received an F or D grade for their civil rights education programs, according to a national study.
-But now civil rights icon and veteran U.S. Congressman John Lewis has written MARCH, a graphic novel about his remarkable life, to teach civil rights history to a new generation of Americans.
+But now civil rights icon and veteran U.S. Congressman John Lewis has written MARCH, a graphic novel series about his remarkable life, to teach civil rights history to a new generation of Americans.
+March: Three received the 2016 National Book Award on November 16, 2016.

 The MARCH Civil Rights Education Project is actively working to have the MARCH books and a companion teaching aid adopted in schools and colleges nationwide.
 Since many school districts have suffered budget cuts that make it impossible for them to afford the MARCH books for their classes, we are calling on you to help support this important project.
 Together we can make sure that American students know their history so we can stop repeating it.